recursecenter/blaggregator/README.md

 Is the server running locally and accepting connections on Unix domain socket "/var/pgsql_socket/.s.PGSQL.5432"?
 ```
 then your server isn't running.
-You don't need to go catch it.
+Go fiddle with Postgres.app.

 - Turn on debugging in your environment so you can get useful error messages: